FangLimao/addon-encyclopedia/docs/reference/block/components/tag.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Block Documentation - tag
+title: 方块组件 - tag
 description: "A reference document detailing the 'tag' block component" ms.service: minecraft-bedrock-edition
 ---

-# Block Documentation - tag:
+# 方块组件 - tag:

 `tag:` is an empty JSON Object that defines a tag to be added to a block.